gammapy/gammapy/docs/index.rst

-gammapy
+Gammapy
 =======

 What is it?
 -----------

-**gammapy** is an open source (BSD licensed) gamma-ray astronomy high-level data analysis Python package.
+**Gammapy** is an open source (BSD licensed) gamma-ray astronomy high-level data analysis Python package.

 It contains some analysis methods, but it's main purpose is to be the glue between the many